 Vehicle tracking devices are often thought to be used by private investigators as a method of keeping tabs on a person’s whereabouts.
 While that can be the case, vehicle tracking devices are more often used by the general public and companies.
 For example:

-- Fleet companies use GPS tracking devices to locate company vehicles
+- Fleet companies to locate company vehicles.

-- Taxi companies use tracking devices for taxi dispatching
+- Taxi companies for vehicle dispatching.

 Trackers can be purchased online from various sources that sell private investigation equipment or recreational spy equipment.
 They are also available from some retail stores that specialize in electronics, video surveillance, and GPS equipment.
 Because tracking devices use GPS or cellular technology to determine location, a subscription or service agreement typically needs to be arranged in order to receive data from the tracking device.

 There are two main types of vehicle tracking devices:

 Monitored GPS Tracking Devices.
 Used to transmit real-time data about its location, the unit has a device that operates much like a cell phone and relays data anytime it is in motion or at set intervals in some cases.
 While some can be hardwired into the vehicle for power supply, most are battery operated.
 Battery-operated tracking devices usually have a sensor that determines when the tracker is in motion and initiates power and signal transmission at that time, then turns off after it has not moved for several minutes.
 Tracking data can be sent to an internet-connected computer or to a smartphone, making it quite convenient.

 Unmonitored GPS Tracking Devices.
 These store waypoints onboard and do not transmit their location, but instead operate as a handheld GPS device.
 When the vehicle is in motion, the GPS tracking device collects waypoints at set time intervals as coordinates that must later be plotted.
 The unmonitored devices are less expensive because they don’t require a subscription for their monitoring activity but need to be retrieved and downloaded to obtain the tracking information.